HenrikSkog/cognition/docs/release3/DIAGRAMS.md

 ## Class diagram documentation

 This class diagram shows the relationship between the classes in the core module.

 ![Core Diagram](../plantuml/release3/img/core_diagram.png)

-This class diagram shows the rellationship between the classes in the api module
+This class diagram shows the relationship between the classes in the api module.

 ![API Class Diagram](../plantuml/release3/img/api_class_diagram.png)

 ## Sequence diagram documentation